-The Challenges and Opportunities of Preparing Oceanside Students to be College, Career, and Life Ready
+The Challenges and Opportunities of Preparing Oceanside Children and Young Adults to be College, Career, and Life Ready

 Oceanside is a vibrant coastal community rich in socioeconomic and racial/ethnic diversity.
 As a result, the needs of our children, youth, and families are equally diverse and increasingly complex.
 Preparing our students for success in college, career, and life is critical to the overall quality of life of our residents and the long-term economic vitality of our community.
 Investments in the Oceanside Promise support improving the social, emotional, and academic success of every child from cradle to college and career.

 3rd grade students who are proficient in English Language Arts.

 9th grade students achieving a "C or better" in A-G coursework.*

 Students who met A-G requirements upon graduation.